 We depart Siena this morning by private coach for a full day drive to Lucca via San Gimignano and Volterra.
 San Gimignano is one of the few communes in Italy which retains intact a number of its medieval tower houses.
 They are reminders of the period between c.1150 and c.1250, when factional violence virtually turned Tuscany’s towns into armed camps, and neighbourhood relations were determined by jealous rivalries between large militaristic clans called consorterie.
 San Gimignano is also renowned for its delicious, astringent white wine, called Vernaccia.

 We spend the afternoon exploring Volterra, which is noted for its Etruscan walls, Roman theatre and city gate and the fact that in the Middle Ages it became one of the earliest independent Tuscan communes.
 It therefore has one of Tuscany’s oldest communal palaces.
-This bears an interesting spatial relationship to Volterra’s Romanesque cathedral, the second focus of the city’s early communal life.
-We shall visit these monuments as well as Volterra’s Civic Museum and Art Gallery, which is housed in a 15th-century palace designed by Antonio Sangallo the Elder.
+This bears an interesting spatial relationship to Volterra’s Romanesque cathedral, the second focus of the city’s early communal life (under restoration until 2019).
+We shall visit Volterra’s Civic Museum and Art Gallery, which is housed in a 15th-century palace designed by Antonio Sangallo the Elder.
 This museum holds a wonderful collection, of which the masterpiece is Rosso Fiorentino’s extraordinary Deposition from the Cross.
 Volterra is also known for its craftwork in alabaster, for which it has been famous for millennia.
 You will encounter small alabaster workshops in the streets of the city.

 In the late afternoon we continue to Lucca and check in to the Hotel Ilaria, which occupies the restored stables of the Villa Bottini inside the city walls.
 (Overnight Lucca) B